hunafazaky/web-blog-preview-card/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Blog preview card solution

-This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is my solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).

 ## Table of contents